ibexa/documentation-user/docs/content_management/translate_content.md

 #### Change source language

-When a content item has three or more published language versions, a dropdown field appears at the top of the source column instead of a label.
+When a content item has multiple published language versions, a drop-down list appears at the top of the source column instead of a language label.
 You can use the dropdown list to change the language that is displayed in the source column.

 #### Hide the source